rafelafrance/digi_leap_old/README.md

 1. **dev_env.bash**: (optional) I use this to setup my personal development environment.
 You will likely want to use your own setup.
 1. **load_idigbio_data.py**: (optional) iDigBio is a good source of data for both tests and extractions.
 Once you have downloaded the zip file use this script to load data into an SQLite database.
-1. **download_images.py**: (optional and currently broken).
+1. **download_images.py**: (optional and incomplete).
 I use this script to mine iDigBio data for images of herbarium sheets and then download them for further use.
 1. **taxon_names.py**: I score the quality of the OCR by counting the number of words from an OCR label text that are in a vocabulary.
 I want to include taxon names in this vocabulary.
-To get them I download an ITIS SQLite database and extend the vocabulary with plant taxa from that.
+To get them I download an ITIS SQLite database and extend the vocabulary with plant taxa from that database.
+1. **label_babel_expedition.py**: (incomplete) I use this script to bundle the herbarium sheet images into a _Notes from Nature_ expedition that is used to create training data for the model(s) that finds labels on herbarium sheets.
 1. **reconcile_label_babel_data.py**: We use _Notes from Nature_ to get training data for models that find labels on the herbarium sheets.
 For each herbarium sheet we have a few people mark all of the labels they find.
 All of these labels have to be reconciled into a single "best" label.
 1. **train_test_split.py**: (optional) I use this simple script to spit that data from the last step into a training (training/validation) set and a holdout dataset for testing.
 1. **train_faster_rcnn.py**: This is the script that trains a model that finds lables on herbarium sheets.
 1. **test_faster_rcnn.py**: (optional) This tests the model we just trained above on the holdout dataset.
-1. **use_faster_rcnn.py**: This script cuts the labels out of the herbarium sheets.
+1. **use_faster_rcnn.py**: This script cuts labels out of the herbarium sheets.
 1. **prepare_labels.py**: This script takes the cut out labels from the previous step and runs various image manipulations on them to make the labels easier for the OCR engine.
 1. **ocr_labels.py**: This takes the prepared labels and runs the OCR engine on them, saving the text.
 I will run this script several times with varying conditions.
 1. **ocr_ensemble.py**: I use all of the OCR output from the last step as an ensemble to try to find a single "best" OCR output for each label, then I use that "best" label for further processing.
-1. **TBD**: (optional) A script used report statistics on the ensemble output from the last step.
+1. **score_ocr_ensemble.py**: (optional) A script used report statistics on the ensemble output from the last step.
+1. **TBD**: Is a script used to create a _Notes from Nature_ expedition used to locate problem areas in the OCR chain.